-Once he arrived in Prague, Winton established an organization which would eventually save the lives and secure the freedom of multiple Jewish children.
-Operating from a makeshift office in the dining room of his hotel room at the Grand Hotel Europa on Václavské Náměstí, he raised money and found homes for the children.
+Once he arrived in Prague, Nicholas Winton established an organization that would eventually save lives.
+He secured the freedom of multiple Jewish children.
+Operating from a makeshift immigration office in the dining room of his hotel room at the Grand Hotel Europa on Václavské Náměstí, he raised money and found homes for the children.
 He raised enough money for about 670 children to be transported to the UK and raised by British families.

 Incredibly, as a 29-year-old tourist who could have easily turned the other way and resumed his skiing trip plans, Nicholas Winton instead quietly organized the rescue of over 669 children, most of whom were Jewish.
 Of the 15,000 Czech Jewish children taken to the camps, only a handful survived.
 Winton was responsible for saving a major part of that generation of Czech Jews.
 He found homes and provided them with safe passage from Czechoslovakia to Great Britain.

 Last year, the Czech post office issued a stamp to honor him.
 The stamp shows Winton in the foreground.
 Behind him, some of the children he saved stand before a train, awaiting their departure.
 He arranged a total of nine trains with children, eight of which made it to Britain.
 The Ninth could not leave because World War II had started.

-More recently, Britain issued a stamp to honor him as part of a set honoring British Humaitarians.
-Issued on March 15th 2016, the stamp shows an elderly Winton and bears a message reading, “Nicholas Winton saved the lives of 669 Kindertransport children.”
+More recently, Britain issued a stamp to honor him as part of a set honoring British Humanitarians.
+Issued on March 15th, 2016, the stamp shows an elderly Winton and bears a message reading, “Nicholas Winton saved the lives of 669 Kindertransport children.”